swiss-seismological-service/scrtdd/doc/base/multievent.rst

 Verifying Absolute Locations
 ----------------------------

-rtDD calculates the RMS both before and after (columns ``startRms`` and ``finalRms`` in ``reloc-event.csv``) relocation using its own travel-time engine.
-This provides a consistent baseline for comparison, as different locators may use different weighting schemes or travel-time tables that make their RMS values incomparable.
+rtDD calculates the RMS both before and after (columns ``startRms`` and ``finalRms`` in ``reloc-event.csv``) relocation using its own travel time engine.
+This provides a consistent baseline for comparison, as different locators may use different weighting schemes or travel time tables that make their RMS values incomparable.

 .. image:: media/qc3.png
    :width: 800